melon-dog/wayback/README.md

 - `archive_url`: Full link to the website via the Wayback Machine

 ## indexed() parameters:

-The `indexed( )` method checks if a given URL has already been archived and indexed by the Wayback Machine.
+The `indexed( )` function checks if a given URL has already been archived and indexed by the Wayback Machine.

 - `url`: The URL to check for existing archives.
 - `timeout`: Maximum time in seconds to wait for the response.